hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ## Service Deginition Syntax

 The service blocks in a Task definition defines a service which Nomad will register with Consul.
-Multiple Service blocks are allowed in a Task deginition, which makes it usable for cases when an application listens on multiple ports each exposing a specific service.
+Multiple Service blocks are allowed in a Task definition, which makes it usable for cases when an application listens on multiple ports each exposing a specific service.